Brela/mission-cards/README.md

 * The back-end (server folder) uses plain JS because I already had it developed when I started using TS

 ### current problems
-* cards don't load on 'AddCard' page if the deck has spaces in the name
+* cards don't load on 'AddCard' page (CardsList component) if the deck has spaces in the name
+* cards dont reload in tha that same component when a new card is added
  * figure out adding the Create Card button click in 'AddCardContainer' as a prop so that the 'CardList' component can be updated when a new card is added
   * is this doen through the parent component (pages/AddCard) that they share?

 ## tech used